iscc/iscc-specs/docs/index.md

-title: ISCC - Content Identifiers
+title: ISCC - Content Codes
 description: The intelligent digital media identifier.
 authors: Titusz Pan

-# ISCC - Content Identifiers
+# ISCC - Content Codes

 ## A Proposal for a Modern and Open Content-Based Identifier